-For many barn owners the idea of having a family with many horses or a trainer with many horses boarded at your barn sounds like a great situation because it cuts down on people at your barn but remember the trade off is that the financial risks become much higher.
+For many barn owners the idea of having a family with many horses or a trainer with many horses boarded at your barn sounds like a great situation because it cuts down on people and traffic at your barn but remember the trade off is that the financial risks become much higher.
 It is something to really think about.
 Be smart and protect yourself so that you are not losing a huge amount of money all at once when the horses do leave.
 There are never any guarantees when owning your own horse business but you can do things to protect yourself against a possible huge financial loss.
 Be smart and don't let your emotions get the best of you.
 It is a business first and you have a lot riding on it.

 I wish you the very best in your horse business,